tiesont/Font.Awesome.Packages/README.md

 Packages are separated by type:

-- CSS - your "standard" pre-compiled CSS version.
+- [Font.Awesome](https://www.nuget.org/packages/Font.Awesome/) - your "standard" pre-compiled CSS version, plus the JavaScript shims.
-- Sass - same font files, but with Sass source files.
+- [Font.Awesome.Sass](https://www.nuget.org/packages/Font.Awesome.Sass/) - same font files, but with Sass source files.
 You will need to compile the Sass files as your project dictates.
-- Less - same font files, but with Less source files.
+- [Font.Awesome.Less](https://www.nuget.org/packages/Font.Awesome.Less/) - same font files, but with Less source files.
 You will need to compile the Less files as your project dictates.

 All packages include Font Awesome **Free** icons - I suggest creating your own packages and hosting on [MyGet](https://www.myget.org/) or similar if you need Pro icons.
 I try to keep the package version number in-sync with the Font Awesome release version, when possible.